traject/traject/doc/settings.md

 * `marc4j_reader.source_encoding`: Used by Marc4JReader only when marc.source_type is 'binary', encoding strings accepted
   by marc4j MarcPermissiveStreamReader.
 Default "BESTGUESS", also "UTF-8", "MARC"

+* `processing_thread_pool` Default 3.
+Main thread pool used for processing records with input rules.
+Choose a pool size based on size of your machine, and complexity of your indexing rules.
+   Probably no reason for it ever to be more than number of cores on indexing machine.
+   But this is the first thread_pool to try increasing for better performance on a multi-core machine.

 * `reader_class_name`: a Traject Reader class, used by the indexer as a source of records.
 Default Traject::Marc4jReader.
 If you don't need to read marc binary with Marc8 encoding, the pure ruby MarcReader may give you better performance.
 Command-line shortcut `-r`

 * `solr.url`: URL to connect to a solr instance for indexing, eg http://example.org:8983/solr .
 Command-line short-cut `-u`.